The Captivating Energy of Art is a Healing Affair - Article Banner

 L. Frank Baum Portrait Art Drawing by author Bien

-Here’s goes my stroll down memory lane: My art portfolio also illustrates L. Frank Baum (The Wonderful Wizard of Oz); and Alice Ann Bailey whose 20th century works includes “Esoteric Healing” and “A Treatise on the Seven Rays.”
+Here’s my stroll down memory lane: My art portfolio illustrates L. Frank Baum (The Wonderful Wizard of Oz) and Alice Ann Bailey, whose 20th-century works include “Esoteric Healing” and “A Treatise on the Seven Rays.”

-And, 19th century theosophist, Mabel Collins, who not only lived in the present but the eternal through her prolific writings.
-I was moved by her treasured words: “Open your soul to the eternal with inner strength, and desire only that which is within you…”
+Through her prolific writings, 19th-century theosophist Mabel Collins lived in the present and the eternal.
+Her treasured words moved me: “Open your soul to the eternal with inner strength, and desire only that which is within you…”

-Basically, this means to me that an idea needs to be within us first to come into fruition at a later date.
-So, I would set the intent to nourish the possibility.
+To me, this means an idea must be within us first before it comes to fruition later.
+So, I set the intent to nourish the possibility.

 Below, learn about a genius called Paracelsus.
-His words still inspires me to this day.
+His words still inspire me to this day.

 bar